-Some of the items are “uncategorized,” but it’s fairly easy to edit them and choose a category.
+Some of the items are “Uncategorized,” but it’s relatively easy to edit them and choose a category.
 In the transactions, you will see a line item for every purchase, transfer, withdrawal, payment, paycheck or other income.

 Your ATM withdrawals will not show up in your transactions, but to ensure you're tracking your spending, you can manually add cash transactions, add a category and provide notes.
 Because of this, opting for cash requires a little more work, but if you use a debit or credit card, all your transactions are easily laid out for you.

 Step 5: Set Financial Goals and Next Steps